 CT Hearing Voices Network Groups are confidential.
 What is discussed in the groups stays in the groups.

 The groups are intended to be made up of people with lived experience of voices, visions and other unusual sensory perceptions.
 Each participant has an important part to play in determining the direction of the groups which are member led.
 Our hope is to come together as peers being able to express our truths, honoring our personal power in a space free of a hierarchy thus allowing for the safety of a judgement free space.

-Facilitators are not the experts, they are members of the group sharing their experiences.
-These persons have been trained and certified by the Hearing Voices Network USA to facilitate in a supportive way.
+Facilitators are not the experts.
+They are members of the group sharing their experiences.
+They have been trained and certified by the Hearing Voices Network USA to facilitate CTHVN groups in a supportive way.
 Whenever possible, facilitators have lived experience hearing voices, seeing visions, or having other unusual experiences.